Joel-Haeberli/it-security-docs/docs/themes/Information Security Management.md

 - An ISMS can archive an certification
 - Most common in Switzerland is the certification against ISO/IEC 27001
-	- ISO/IEC 27001 is the certification standard and belongs to the ISO/IEC 27000-series a series of information security standards.
+	- ISO/IEC 27001 is the certification standard and belongs to the ISO/IEC 27000-series, which is a series of information security standards.
 Only 27001 can be certified
 	- Contains best practice recommendations to maintain an ISMS
 	- The series consists of many standards over 30 standards are bundled under its name